UPDATED: fixed missing/broken gist link with the code snippet.

 1.)
 Create an S3 Bucket: Name the bucket ie: subdomaintoForward.mydomain.com.
 It has to be the exact subdomain you wish to forward otherwise Route 53 won’t resolve.
 Choose the region and create!

-This breaks down a regular URL that you want it to forward too.
+Again, just for clarification lets breaks down the JSON above.
 In this example, I want subdomaintoForward.mydomain.com to 301 redirect to http://domaintoforwardto.com/anything/after/thedomain/index5.html – compare this URL to the XML above, you should be able to figure out the syntax.

-3.)
+5.)
 Create A CNAME in Route 53: Make note of the “Static Website Hosting” End-point, copy that, then open up Amazon Route 53.
 Select your Hosted Zone and click “Go to Record Sets”.
 Click “Create Record Set” and configure your Record.
-In this example, domaintoForward is the subdomain, use CNAEM, and paste in the Static Web Hosting End-point into Value.
+In this example, domaintoForward is the subdomain, use CNAME, and paste in the Static Web Hosting End-point into Value.
 Create the record.